 The success of Suboxone treatment varies from person to person.
 However, it is widely accepted that Suboxone is the most effective pharmaceutical detox option to battle opioid addiction.
 In regard to Suboxone as MAT, research has proven that similar to other medications used for opioid treatment there is still a possibility of abuse.
 Due to the risk of abuse, it is greatly recommended by prescribing physicians that dosage is monitored closely to increase the likelihood of success.
 Again, the highest success rates are presented when people on Suboxone for opiate abuse pair their prescription with other behavioral therapies andevidence-based options.
 Despite the stigma that some in the recovery community have, many believe the research is clear and that MAT works!

 Alternatives to Suboxone Treatment in Oklahoma

-Suboxone is only one of a multitude of treatment options for those addicted to opioids.
-There are alternative drugs that have previously been used in Oklahoma for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative drugs that have previously been used in Oklahoma to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, only methadone clinics can administer methadone.
-For people who are motivated to break free from addiction and who have a supportive home environment or who live in a sober house, these medication assisted treatment options could be right for you.
+For instance, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For struggling addicts who are ready to stop using opioids and who have a supportive home environment or who live in a sober house, these medically assisted treatment options might work for you.